nladuo/captcha-break/weibo.cn2/README.md

-# Weibo.cn—type2
+# Weibo.cn—Type2
 CAPTCHA from http://login.weibo.cn/login/

 ## Note
-When I use python requests library to login weibo.cn, the captcha letters sometimes become the chinese letters.
+When I use python requests library to mock logining the weibo.cn, the captcha letters sometimes become the chinese letters.

 ## The Captcha Image